 - Company Overview

-Choose your own fee
+Choose your own "tip" amount

 Can help prevent overdrafts

-Not an option for all employees
+Not an option for all consumers

 Low maximum loan limits

-Earnin Personal Loan Rates & Terms
+Earnin Loan Rates & Terms

-Earnin does not charge any interest, as the app earns money from optional tips.
+Earnin does not charge any interest, as the service earns money from optional tips.
 When you use it to draw from your upcoming paycheck, you can tip as much or as little as you’d like—that’s the fee you choose to pay, which can even be $0.

 How Much Can You Borrow With Earnin?

-With Earnin, you can borrow up to $100 during your pay cycle.
-If you use the app repeatedly, Earnin may allow you to borrow up to $500.
-Your maximum loan amount has to do with your spending habits and whether or not you have a positive bank account balance.
-Earnin reevaluates your maximum loan amount every pay period.
+Your maximum loan amount is dynamic and re-evaluated each pay period—it has to do with your spending habits and whether or not you have a positive bank account balance.

-Earnin Personal Loan Fees
+Earnin Loan Fees

-How to Get a Personal Loan From Earnin
+How to Use Earnin

-To apply for an Earnin personal loan, download the app on your Apple or Android device.
+To use Earnin, download the app on your Apple or Android device.
 Once you do, follow the directions to set up your account.
 You’ll be asked to enter your personal information as well as bank account, paycheck, and employer details (if you have more than one employer, you’ll have to choose just one to connect to the Earnin app).

-Earnin is not a long-term financing option, though, so if you use the app often, take a close look at your finances and figure out what you can do to improve them.
-Earnin’s low maximum loan limits mean you can’t use the app if you need to borrow thousands of dollars to cover an expensive emergency expense, such as a medical bill or an automobile repair.
+And Earnin is not a long-term financing option, so if you use the app often, take a close look at your finances and figure out what you can do to improve them.
+Earnin’s low maximum loan limits mean you can’t use the app if you need to borrow thousands of dollars to cover an expensive emergency expense, such as a big medical bill or an automobile repair.
 If that’s the case, you may want to look for ways to increase your emergency savings or consider small personal loans from banks or credit unions.

 Federal Trade Commission Consumer Information.
 "Payday Loans."
-Accessed June 8, 2020.
+Accessed Nov.
+18, 2021.